 - Type "@wisconsin.gov" into the text box and click "OK"

-- If you still don't see the authorization email, go back to the web page and re-enter your email address to receive a new message in your inbox
+- If you still don't see the authorization email, go back to the web page and reenter your email address to receive a new message in your inbox

 -